-We all know about the great causes of relationship problems such as cheating, financial difficulty, lack of communication, sex disagreements, and external influence from family/friends.
+We all know about the great causes of relationship problems such as cheating, financial difficulty, poor communication, sex disagreements, extended family problems, etc.

 However, there are “smaller” issues that are often overlooked because they don’t get as much attention as the bigger causes listed above.

 Unfortunately, these smaller issues are leading to more and more unhappy relationships and failed marriages.

 Here’s a quick rundown of five (5) overlooked problems that lead to strained relationships and marriages:

 1. Not preparing for the arrival of kids: When you’re alone with your partner, it’s so easy to have time for each other and enjoy your sweet moments without any interruptions.
 As soon as kids enter the equation, it’s a whole different ball game.

 Most people treat child-bearing as just a “normal” part of a relationship; and therefore, do not make any serious plans on how to deal with the arrival of kids.